anewgithubname/MATH10017_2025/QAs.md

 ## Q: But can't AI/ChatGPT write code nowadays?

-- Learning to code is learning to think, in a procedural style.
+- Learning to code is learning to think, is learning to express your solutions to a problem in a procedural and programmatic style.
+Using AI to write code for you meaning you are missing out on this important lesson.
-- AI cannot do end-to-end programming yet (although it may soon).
-- You still need to be proficient in programming in order to use AI assisted programming tools.
+- You need to be proficient in programming in order to use AI properly.
+- In most interviews, the interviewer will not allow you to use AI in coding questions.

 ---

+## Q: What are tips of using AI?

+- You can use it to **get feedback** and offer you clues to your next steps.
+- but you **cannot ask it to generate code for you** and submit it as your work.

+- In the exam, you will be asked to program using pen and paper, and  ChatGPT will not be available.
+- ChatGPT may sound confident, but may give you **wrong answers**.